m-labs/artiq/.github/ISSUE_TEMPLATE/1_Bug_Report.md

 <!-- Thanks for reporting a bug report to ARTIQ!
 You can also discuss issues and ask questions on IRC (the [#m-labs channel on freenode](https://webchat.freenode.net/?channels=m-labs) or on the [ARTIQ mailing list](https://ssl.serverraum.org/lists/listinfo/artiq).
 Please check Github/those forums to avoid posting a repeat issue.

-Context helps us fix issues faster, so please include the following:
+Context helps us fix issues faster, so please include the following when relevant:
 -->

 ## One-Line Summary